 The Doctoral Qualifying Written Examination (sometimes called the "preliminary" exam or "prelims") is an essential pre-requisite for advancing a student's program of study to doctoral candidacy.
-Upon successful completion of the doctoral qualifying examination the student is formally admitted by the Graduate School to formal candidacy for the Ph.D. degree ("advancement to candidacy").
+Upon successful completion of the doctoral qualifying examination, The Graduate School admits the student to formal candidacy for the Ph.D. degree ("advancement to candidacy").
 To be eligible to sit for this doctoral qualifying examination the student must have: (1) completed the pre-dissertation research project and received approval of completion of this project by the CCP faculty; (2) organized a doctoral supervisory committee that has been approved by the Department of Educational Psychology and by the Graduate School; (3) filed a program of study for the Ph.D. degree that has been approved by the Department of Educational Psychology; (4) provided evidence the there is no probationary designation on the program of study (e.g., no incomplete courses, all required courses completed with grade B- or higher, all program requirements completed); and (5) been endorsed to take prelim exams by the student's advisor and supervisory committee.
+Please refer to the Prelims Exam Guide on the program webpage for additional information.